Airbus A330 MRTT: Spain

 Spain's Ministry of Defence stated that it was to acquire two A330 MRTT in 2016 to replace its ageing Boeing 707 tankers.
 In 2014, Spain's Secretary of State for Defence stated that negotiations had begun with Airbus about switching its excess order for 13 Airbus A400Ms to an undisclosed number of MRTTs.
 The Airbus Defence and Space commercial director said that although it was a difficult issue, the company would negotiate with Spain to reach an agreement.
 In September 2020, Spain agreed to buy from Iberia three A330s no longer needed due to the economic impact of the COVID-19 pandemic, then modify them to serve as a MRTT fleet.
 On 12 November 2021, Spain signed an order for three MRTTs from Airbus.

 Between 2021 and 2022, the first two aircraft entered service in original passenger configuration, the third aircraft was sent directly to the conversion facility at Airbus Getafe.
 The first A330 MRTT is scheduled for delivery by the end of 2024, while the other two are delayed for conversion and delivery until 2025 and 2026 so that there will always be two aircraft in service.
 Beginning in January 2024, the first MRTT aircraft performed test flights.
-First Airbus A330 MRTT for the Spanish Air and Space Force entered service in April 2025.
+The first Airbus A330 MRTT for the Spanish Air and Space Force entered service in April 2025.
 A second aircraft was delivered in late October 2025.

+In August 2026, Poland and Spain decided to jointly purchase seven A330 MRTT+ aircraft, three for Spain, four for Poland, worth €5.4 billion.
+Poland will receive four aircraft by 2030.